decretist/ICMCL17/paper/ICMCL17.md

 from stylometric analysis for authorship of the *dicta*, on the other hand, were not consistent with either the one-author theory championed by Pennington or the two-author theory championed by Winroth.
-Instead, the results suggested, but did not clearly demonstrate, that both the first and the second recension *dicta* were the work of multiple authors.
+Instead, the results suggested, but did not conclusively prove, that both the first and the second recension *dicta* were the work of multiple authors.